TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Required: no
 :Default: false

 When you want to add fields as ```additionalExcludeTags``` for a facet a tag for this facet needs to exist.
-You can use this setting to force the creation of a tag for this facet in the solr query.
+You can use this setting to force the creation of a tag for this facet in the Solr query.

 faceting.facets.[facetName].field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~